 - Roof What type of roof is it (sloped, flat, etc.)?
 What is the condition of the roof?
 How steep is it and how many slope changes are there?
 Is there sufficient drainage? - Insulation Where is it located?
 How effective is it (R-rating)?
 Does it contain asbestos? - Foundations and structure Can it be inspected?
 Are there any visible cracks or other issues? - Mechanical System How is the building heated, by water (radiators), air (furnace), or electric (baseboard)?
-What are the age and efficiency of the heating units?

-- Electrical Systems What is the age of the panel?
+What are the age and efficiency of the heating units? - Electrical Systems What is the age of the panel?
 Does the panel include breakers or fuses?
 How old is the wiring?
 Are outlets grounded and have GFCI where necessary? - Plumbing Are the pipes copper, plastic, steel or iron?
 Is the water pressure and flow adequate?
 How old is the main line drain? - Doors and Windows How old are they?
 How do they operate?
-Are they sufficiently air tight?
+Are they sufficiently airtight?
 Do they all have screens?

-B. Contracts
+Contracts

 If you are hiring a project manager or general contractor to manage your construction, it is helpful to understand some of the basics of construction contracts to aid in your discussions and negotiations.
 To start, often developers will reach out to multiple contractors (typically three or more) to get bids based on a specific scope of work.
 If the scope is clear enough, including detailed drawings, contractors should be able to provide a fairly accurate estimate of cost.
-Ideally you will have pre-qualified all contractors, and can then make your decision based on the lowest bid price - though you may select your GC based on various factors.
+Ideally you will have pre-qualified all contractors (i.e., you've confirmed they have the skills and experience and will do a good job) and can then make your decision based on the lowest bid price - though you still may select your GC based on factors other than just cost.
 If you have a relationship with a specific contractor or otherwise do not want to "go out to bid" you may simply seek a negotiated contract.